VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ## Retention

-Retention is configured with `-retentionPeriod` command-line flag.
+Retention is configured with the `-retentionPeriod` command-line flag, which takes a number followed by a time unit character - `h(ours)`, `d(ays)`, `w(eeks)`, `y(ears)`.
+If the time unit is not specified, a month is assumed.
 For instance, `-retentionPeriod=3` means that the data will be stored for 3 months and then deleted.
+The default retention period is one month.

 Data is split in per-month partitions inside `<-storageDataPath>/data/{small,big}` folders.
-Data partitions outside the configured retention are deleted on the first day of new month.
+Data partitions outside the configured retention are deleted on the first day of the new month.
 Each partition consists of one or more data parts with the following name pattern `rowsCount_blocksCount_minTimestamp_maxTimestamp`.
 Data parts outside of the configured retention are eventually deleted during [background merge](https://medium.com/@valyala/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282).

-In order to keep data according to `-retentionPeriod` max disk space usage is going to be `-retentionPeriod` + 1 month.
+The maximum disk space usage for a given `-retentionPeriod` is going to be (`-retentionPeriod` + 1) months.
-For example if `-retentionPeriod` is set to 1, data for January is deleted on March 1st.
+For example, if `-retentionPeriod` is set to 1, data for January is deleted on March 1st.

-VictoriaMetrics supports retention smaller than 1 month.
-For example, `-retentionPeriod=5d` would set data retention for 5 days.
-Please note, time range covered by data part is not limited by retention period unit.
+Please note, the time range covered by data part is not limited by retention period unit.
 Hence, data part may contain data for multiple days and will be deleted only when fully outside of the configured retention.

 It is safe to extend `-retentionPeriod` on existing data.
-If `-retentionPeriod` is set to lower value than before then data outside the configured period will be eventually deleted.
+If `-retentionPeriod` is set to a lower value than before, then data outside the configured period will be eventually deleted.

+VictoriaMetrics does not support indefinite retention, but you can specify an arbitrarily high duration, e.g. `-retentionPeriod=100y`.

 ## Multiple retentions